Golden grey mullet

-The golden grey mullet (Chelon auratus) is a fish in the family Mugilidae.
+The golden grey mullet (Chelon auratus) is a species of euryhaline ray-finned fish belonging to the family Mugilidae, the mullets or grey mullets.
+This species is found in the Eastern Atlantic Ocean and the Mediterranean Sea Basin.
+The golden grey mullet is a target for both commercial and recreational fisheries.

 Description

 It has hydrodynamic, very elegant elongated, more or less cylindrical body, with strong tail-fin.
 It has dark grey back that transit into silver white toward the belly with several grey horizontal stripes.
 Golden spot is present in gill covers.

 Its maximum length is around 60 cm and weight around 1.5 kg, but commonly it is much smaller fish with average specimen having 30 cm in length.

 Reproduction takes place in the sea, from July to November.